Message Board

 PRINTABLE PDF

-The following rules and regulations apply to all tournaments sponsored by the State Federation, including zone qualification tournaments.
-All competitors are required to know the tournament rules that all Federation events will be conducted by.
-The Federation’s definition of a tournament: Any organized prearranged fish-off between skilled anglers to determine who the most skilled angler is or anglers.
+The following rules and regulations apply to all tournaments sponsored by the Wisconsin Bass Federation (WBF).
+All competitors are required to know the tournament rules that will be in effect for all Federation sponsored events.
+The Federation’s definition of a tournament: Any organized, prearranged fish-off between skilled anglers to determine the most skilled anglers in the WBF.

 1. RULES INTERPRETATION: The following rules and regulations have been formulated by the Wisconsin Bass Federation Board and tournament committee.
-Interpretation and enforcement of these rules shall be left exclusively to the tournament director.
-In the event of a rule violation, the State Tournament Director may impose such sanctions, as he deems appropriate, including without limitation, disqualification, forfeiture of prizes and prohibition from participation in subsequent tournaments.
-The decision of the state tournament director, zone directors, and appointed tournament officials shall be final in all matters.
+Interpretation and enforcement of these rules shall be left exclusively to the Tournament Director.
+In the event of a rule violation, the Tournament Director may impose such sanctions he or she deems appropriate, including without limitation, disqualification, forfeiture of prizes and prohibition from participation in subsequent tournaments.
+The decision of the Tournament Director and/or other appointed tournament officials shall be final in all matters.
 While given this authority, the tournament director is, nonetheless, accountable to the Board for his/her decisions.

-3. TOURNAMENT REGISTRATION: All fees for Federation tournaments must be made payable to the Wisconsin Bass Federation, fees are paid to the treasurer.
-Any refunds or late entries will only be allowed with special permission of both the State President and the respective Tournament Director, for very outstanding circumstances(R- 10-06).
-Each club member is responsible for submitting a properly completed and signed official entry form to the vice president or to the appropriate zone director for zone tournaments (and the monies are to be paid to the treasurer) for Mr. Bass and Classic tournaments, by the designated deadline.
-Each club will be allowed to submit entry forms for up to five alternate members; the alternate’s forms must also be sent by the deadline.
+3. TOURNAMENT REGISTRATION: All fees for Federation tournaments must be made payable to the Wisconsin Bass Federation.
+Any refunds or late entries will only be allowed with special permission of both the State President and the Tournament Director, for very outstanding circumstances.
+Each club member is responsible for submitting a properly completed and signed official entry form to the Tournament Director by the designated deadline.
 No one will be allowed to compete unless an entry form has been properly received.
+By registering and entering your email address and phone number you agree to be contacted both by email & phone.
+Message and data rates may apply.
 LATE ENTRY FORMS WILL NOT BE ACCEPTED!

 8. BOATS: All boats used in Federation tournaments must be at least 15 feet in length.
 Pontoon barges and other cumbersome crafts will not be allowed.
-Bilge pumps are recommended on the larger units (R- 10-06).
-All boats, regardless of size, which are used in competition, must be equipped with a working lanyard type kill switch.
+Functional bilge pumps are recommended on all units.
+All boats used in competition, regardless of size, must be equipped with a working lanyard type kill switch.
 This ignition kill device must be attached to the driver’s body any time the combustion engine is operating.
 Stick steering will not be allowed.
 Any raised platform or decks cannot be higher than the gunnels of the boat.
-Each boat must be equipped with live well space, properly aerated, to adequately maintain alive a limit catch of bass by both fishermen using the boat; with the minimum space being one gallon of water for every pound of fish.
+Each boat must be equipped with a properly aerated live-well capable of sufficiently maintaining, in a healthy condition, a live limit catch of bass by both fishermen occupying the boat; with the minimum space being one gallon of water for every pound of fish.
 Absolutely no stringers or fish baskets will be allowed as a means of holding or carrying fish.
-The tournament director shall have sole responsibility for determining whether aeration and capacity is “proper and adequate”.
+The Tournament Director shall have sole responsibility for determining whether aeration and capacity is “proper and adequate”.

 9. INSPECTION: Prior to each day’s start, each boat will have an inspection check by a tournament official and will be given a numbered paddle, which must remain in the boat until turned in each day at weigh-in.
 This paddle must be displayed at the request of tournament officials.
 A properly designated tournament official may approach or board any competitor’s boat at any time during official practice or tournament hours.